Learn all about golden moon milk, how to make it, and why it may help you relax into a better night sleep!

-Make it super special and stir in your favourite honey (I often like to add an organic black peppered honey made in Germany).
+Make it super special and stir in your favourite honey (I often like to add an organic black peppered honey).

 You may also infuse a vanilla pod in, top with dried hibiscus flowers, swap cinnamon with cardamom, or add both!

-If you’re having a hard time switching off your brain after a long day, give this golden moon milk a try, you won’t be disappointed!
+If you’re having a hard time switching off your brain after a long day, give this hot drink a try!
+You won’t be disappointed.